-Looks like, carbon fiber is not just the favorite material with auto makers these days.
+It looks like carbon fiber is not just the favorite material with automakers these days.
 Even yacht makers are incorporating this lightweight and expensive material in their designs.
-And the latest yacht makers to use this material are New Zealand’s Yachting Developments who have recently launched their latest carbon fiber Superyacht the Bristolian.
-Designed by Philippe Briand, the Bristolian is a lightweight, low profile, super-sleek sloop with an ultra-modern lightweight foam core interior, black hull, black carbon fiber rig and distinctive black sails.
-At 121 ft, the Bristolian boasts of an owner’s cabin, two guest cabins forward, a split level saloon amidships and accommodation for 6-8 crew aft.
+And the latest yacht makers to use this material are New Zealand’s Yachting Developments, who have recently launched their latest carbon fiber Superyacht, the Bristolian.
+Designed by Philippe Briand, the Bristolian is a lightweight, low profile, super-sleek sloop with an ultra-modern lightweight foam core interior, black hull, black carbon fiber rig, and distinctive black sails.
+At 121 ft, the Bristolian boasts of an owner’s cabin, two guest cabins forward, a split-level saloon amidships, and accommodation for 6-8 crew aft.
 The luxurious interior includes Sycamore wood paneling and a centerline skylight.
-Twin pod helm stations, provide necessary control and navigation equipment and direct access to the galley and crew quarters.
+Twin pod helm stations provide the necessary control and navigation equipment and direct access to the galley and crew quarters.
 A mean machine, the Bristol is definitely a class apart.